Norton Disney: Brills Farm Iron Age Hillfort

 The fields to the east and south of the Roman villa had geophysical surveys carried out by the Norton Disney History and Archaeology Group in 2020.
 These surveys and the group’s subsequent excavations in 2021 and 2022 revealed a roundhouse site to the south of the villa.
 Also extensive evidence of iron smelting dated by XRF analysis to the Middle Iron Age.
 To the south of Villa Farm, next-door Brills Farm in a 2019 excavation showed evidence of Iron Age pottery.
 In 2023 an excavation near the farmstead confirmed it was a 2nd- to 3rd-century farming settlement.
 The farmstead itself has a ditch and banked enclosure feature which is potentially Iron Age in origin.

 Close to the Lincolnshire boundary a Romano-British copper-alloy figurine of a horse and rider was discovered in 1989 by metal detectorists.
 This syncretic Romano-British deity was common in Lincolnshire in the 3rd and 4th centuries.
 The “Norton Disney Rider God” was donated to the British Museum.

+Visits

 Walt Disney visit

 Effigy of Sir William D'Isney in St Peter’s Church.
 Since 2006, the three lions can be seen flying on the flag at the top of Cinderella Castle in the Walt Disney Pictures logo.

 Walt Disney visited the village on the afternoon of Thursday 7 July 1949, in an attempt to trace his ancestry.
 The visit is recorded in the British magazine Illustrated.